htmlgraphic/Apache-Solr/README.md

 ## Apache Solr

-Apache Solr is a pretty neat service to index data.
+Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Using a Dockerfile from a older public version and tweaking it to a new version build contained within this repo.

 ```
 docker run -it -p 8983:8983 htmlgraphic/solr:5.3.1